Skip to content

 What Research Says About Sauna Use

 Researchers have studied sauna bathing for many years, particularly in regions where sauna culture is widely practiced.
-Some studies have explored associations between sauna use and cardiovascular wellness markers, though results depend on frequency, lifestyle factors, and individual health conditions.
+Some studies have explored associations between sauna use and lifestyle-related observations, though results depend on frequency, lifestyle factors, and individual context.

 Far-infrared saunas are approved by the Canadian Standards Association and are sold to the public.
-Manufacturers often highlight numerous wellness benefits, though published evidence supporting these claims varies.
-Some studies explore cardiovascular risk factors and circulatory effects, while additional research is still developing.
+Manufacturers often highlight numerous comfort and lifestyle experiences, though published evidence discussing these claims varies.
+Some studies explore heat-related observations, while additional research is still developing.

-As with many wellness tools, sauna use should be considered part of a balanced lifestyle that includes exercise, hydration, and proper rest.
+As with many lifestyle tools, sauna use should be considered part of a balanced routine that includes hydration and proper rest.

 Choosing a 2 Person Outdoor Infrared Sauna